Flag and coat of arms of Greater Sudbury: Description

 The arms displayed on the shield are designed to represent the white pine forests of region, as well as subsequent regreening efforts.
 The use of pine cones represents rebirth as well as Ste-Anne-des-Pins, the original name of Sudbury.

-Former crest
+Former arms

-The crest of Sudbury, used until 2001 with minor variations.
+The arms of Sudbury, used until 2001 with minor variations.

-Prior to the creation of Greater Sudbury in 2001, a different crest was used.
-The crest consisted of three bands symbolizing the farming, logging, and mining industries, supported by pine branches, maple leaves, and a moose, with the motto Industry, Enterprise, Integrity.
+Prior to the creation of Greater Sudbury in 2001, a different coat of arms was used.
+The arms consisted of three bands symbolizing the farming, logging, and mining industries, supported by pine branches, maple leaves, and a moose, with the motto Industry, Enterprise, Integrity..